HL7/fhir-mCODE-ig/input/pagecontent/implementation.md

 mCODE has adopted an approach that allows the user to add additional code or codes to further define the body site, without the need to create an independent resource.
 This takes the form of a [LocationQualifier extension](StructureDefinition-mcode-location-qualifier.html).
 It appears wherever a body site code is found.

-#### Vital Sign Profiles

-Height, weight, and blood pressure are part of the mCODE data set.
-However, vital sign profiles are not defined in mCODE.
-Instead, mCODE uses the [FHIR R4 vital sign profile](http://hl7.org/fhir/R4/observation-vitalsigns.html), which is are incorporated into [US Core Version 3.0 and 3.1](http://hl7.org/fhir/us/core/index.html).
-As of Version 3.2, US Core defines its own set of vital signs profiles.
-However, these are derived from the same [FHIR base vital sign profile](http://hl7.org/fhir/R4/observation-vitalsigns.html).
-The US Core profiles include references to other US Core profiles, such as US Core Patient and provides more granularity in terms of MustSupport elements.
-By referencing the base vital sign profile, mCODE accepts vital sign data conforming to either FHIR or US Core profiles.

-#### Laboratory Profiles

-Complete Blood Count (CBC) and Comprehensive Metabolic Panel (CMP) are part of the mCODE data set.
-Reporting of these results must conform to the [US Core Laboratory Result Profile](http://hl7.org/fhir/us/core/StructureDefinition-us-core-observation-lab.html).
-Several examples of laboratory result reporting are given in the [US Core IG](http://hl7.org/fhir/us/core/index.html).
-For example, see this [erythrocytes laboratory reporting example](http://hl7.org/fhir/us/core/Observation-erythrocytes.html).

-In practice, there are many variations on these panels, as exemplified by [this list of various CBCs](https://search.loinc.org/searchLOINC/search.zul?query=CBC).
-The individual LOINC codes of interest to mCODE include any that may be part of CBC and CMP panels.

-#### Representing Provenance

-Provenance information includes the "who, what, when, where, why" associated with collection, transfer, and updating of clinical information. mCODE relies on FHIR's native mechanisms for recording and tracking provenance.
-As such, mCODE shares all the capabilities and limitations of FHIR provenance tracking.
-The user should refer to the [FHIR specification](https://www.hl7.org/fhir/provenance.html) for more information.